 Nothing that is unless you count envy, because I’ve got plenty of that as I watch the race reports and Facebook updates roll in week after week with runners sporting their race bibs and flashing smiles as bright as their race bling.

-marathon in Reykjavik in June – a race I’d wanted to run for a long time – due to circumstances totally within my control and not paying attention to some important details that I realized I needed to slow down (which is hard to believe is possible considering how
+It was after I missed the start of the half marathon in Reykjavik in June – a race I’d wanted to run for a long time – due to circumstances totally within my control and not paying attention to some important details that I realized I needed to slow down (which is hard to believe is possible considering how

 slow I already am as a runner).

 but realizing that I’d jumped the gun, I canceled.

 time to toe the line, implement a training plan and amp up the mileage so that I’ll be ready to sport my race bib and flash my smile and race bling and conquer more destinations in my quest to run the world for the spring marathon season.